Fleksy: Software

-Fleksy’s auto-correct algorithm functions by combining analysis of user typing patterns and linguistic context.
+Fleksy’s auto-correct algorithm functions through a combination of analysis of user typing patterns and linguistic context.
 Analysis of tap locations (rather than letters selected) affords it the ability to remain tolerant of drifting errors and allows the user to type on an invisible keyboard or even off the keyboard in some instances.
 As a result, Fleksy has been embraced by the visually-impaired community.
 The software has been considered for the "Story of the Year" of the Technology Year in Review for 2012 by the American Foundation for the Blind.

 Fleksy allows sighted people to blind-type on a touchscreen.
 Quentin Stafford-Fraser said on his website: "I found I could type whole sentences immediately, without looking at the keyboard".

 Availability

-Fleksy is available in 65 languages and QWERTY, AZERTY, QWERTZ, Dvorak, and Colemak layouts on Android and iOS.
+Fleksy is available in 82 languages and QWERTY, AZERTY, QWERTZ, Dvorak, and Colemak layouts on Android and iOS.
+The Fleksy SDK provides autocorrection, next word prediction and swipe input.

 Awards

 Fleksy has received a number of awards since its release in July 2012: